 The Order of DeMolay is an organization for young men (12 to 21).
 Unlike Job's Daughter, the young men do not need to be related to a Mason to join.
 Though like Freemasonry, it does require young men to hold a belief in a Supreme Being.

-The Order of DeMolay was founded by Frank Land in Kansas City, MO, on March 24, 1919 (though March 18th is also used to commemorate the death of Jacques DeMolay).
+The Order of DeMolay was founded by Frank Land in Kansas City, MO, on March 24, 1919 (although March 18th is also used to commemorate the death of Jacques DeMolay).

 This youth group takes its name from Jacques DeMolay, the last Grand Master of the Knights Templar, who was executed in 1314 by the French King, Philip the Fair, during the suppression of the Knights Templar.
 The virtues of reverence, love of parents, comradeship, patriotism, courtesy, cleanness, and fidelity are taught through the rituals of the order.
 DeMolay also teaches leadership skills, financial responsibility, civic awareness, and public speaking.
 Aside from the initiatic ceremony also confers the honors of Legion of Honor, Chevalier, Blue Honor awards, and Merit Medals.